Bury St Edmunds Food and Drink Festival enjoys ‘busiest day ever’

 From celebrity chefs to scores of stalls as well as a beach, a taste of Rio and mini farm, there was fun for all the family at the bustling event on Sunday and Monday.

-And organisers Ourburystedmunds say the festival has proved more popular than ever.
+And organisers Ourburystedmunds say the festival has proved more popular than ever with 40,255 people in the town centre during the event.

-On Monday, chief executive Mark Cordell said: “It seems the busiest single day we’ve had in our five years.
+Chief executive Mark Cordell said their footfall camera in Abbeygate Street counted 22,929 people on Monday - the greatest for any single day at any event they have held since 2011.

+Mr Cordell said: “I am delighted at this huge turnout for our event which is now well established in the ‘foodie calendar’,

 On Sunday, Galton Blackiston, from North Norfolk’s Michelin-starred Morston Hall, gave a cooking demonstration in the Aga Rangemaster Theatre Kitchen, on Cornhill.
 He was followed by James Tanner on Monday.